leonicolas/ReQbert/README.markdown

 ReQbert is a browser-based remake of the MSX version of the game Q*bert.

-It’s an open source, non-profit project, initiated by three brazilian guys — Luciano Sother, Leonardo Nicolas and Gabriel Moreira — as a way to exercise their skills in HTML5 and Javascript during their scarce spare-time.
+It’s an open source, non-profit project, initiated by three brazilian guys — Luciano Sother, Leonardo Nicolas, Felipe Cypriano and Gabriel Moreira — as a way to exercise their skills in HTML5 and Javascript during their scarce spare-time.

 This game was chosen because Sother and Nicolas, in their childhood, were fans of MSX games, specially those published by Konami.
 So, we’ve searched for